insanum/gcalcli/docs/README.md

 ### Initial setup

 OAuth2 is used for authenticating with your Google account.
-The resulting token is placed in the `~/.gcalcli_oauth` file.
+The resulting token is placed in an `oauth` file in your platform's data directory (for example ~/.local/share/gcalcli/oauth on Linux).
 When you first start gcalcli the authentication process will proceed.
 Simply follow the instructions.

 **You currently have to use your own Calendar API token.** Our Calendar API token is restricted to few users only and waits for Google's approval to be unlocked.